Ramu0225/browserSnakeGame/README.md

 Application is designed to have fun while playing snake game on browser.

-According to the web technology the default origin is the top-left corner of a given content with +ve y-axis values being below origin. considering this the play area origin(0,0) lies at top-left cornor of the room.
+According to the web technology the default origin is the top-left corner of a given content with +ve y-axis values being below origin. considering this the play area origin(0,0) lies at top-left cornor of the play area.

 ## Project setup
 ```